My Story

 Do you need guidance in applying for research grants?

 In a smaller college or university, the kind of guidance you had in graduate school is probably absent.
 I had none and just persevered.
 Scientific grant writing is difficult intellectual work, requiring perverse attention to scientific, agency, and budget details.
 Any help would have made it easier.
-The general advice was and still is to have a colleague review your work.
+The general advice is to have a colleague review your work.
 If your colleagues were anything like mine, nobody had the time then, and they certainly don’t have it now.

 Do you need a peer-like review of grant proposals and similar documents?

 As a generalist in the life sciences, I am offering that kind of review for a fee.
 Review services focus on an in-depth scientific and editorial review of a grant proposal or scientific document from the perspective of a life science generalist.
-My flat fee review is mostly for individuals or their institutions needing a quick outside review for grant proposals and other materials (monographs, manuscripts) with critical deadlines.
-My science background probably isn’t an exact match to yours, but I will research your work and research as necessary as part of my flat fee review package.
+My flat fee review is primarily for individuals or their institutions needing a quick outside review for grant proposals and other materials (monographs, manuscripts) with critical deadlines.
+My science background probably doesn’t exactly match yours, but I will research your work and research as necessary as part of my flat fee review package.
 The last time I was an NSF panel member, I had to do some background research on several proposals assigned to me.
 Since you are paying for this, you deserve excellent customer service and thorough reviews from me.
 As a member of the Grant Professionals Association, I am bound by their code of ethics in all matters related to grants.
-Please use the contact form if my review package does not meet your needs or you need other services.
+Please use the contact form if my review package does not meet your needs or if you need other services.

 Do you need a mentor?